Zenitugo/dunnel/README.md

 # Tunneling script

-Show your application to the world!
-This tool reverse forwards you applications on the localhost to a dynamically created URL that anybody can view at any point in the world.
+Dunnel is a reverse forwarding tool that helps your applications on the localhost to be forwarded to a dynamically created URL that anybody can view at any point in the world.

-## How this script works under the hood - The tunnel script
+## How this script works  - The Dunnel script

 This script begins by defining the tool's domain, the path to the file that contains the ports, the base ports, and a random 8-digit number to create a subdomain.